Harvard Law School

-Dr. Jarrell is co-chair of the Life Sciences Group and chair of the Intellectual Property Group.
-She has been named the 2012 Boston “Lawyer of the Year” for Biotechnology Law by Best Lawyers and is listed in IP Law & Business' prestigious Top 50 Under 45 List for 2008.
-She was also named to the National Law Journal’s 40 Under 40 list and has been ranked among the top 50 women Massachusetts Super Lawyers.
-Dr. Jarrell is listed by Chambers USA among the top attorneys in the country in their respective fields, by Best Lawyers in America.
+Dr. Jarrell is co-chair of the Life Sciences Group and the Intellectual Property Group.
+She was named the 2012 Boston “Lawyer of the Year” for Biotechnology Law by Best Lawyers.
+She was also ranked among the top 50 women Massachusetts Super Lawyers.
+Dr. Jarrell is listed by Chambers USA, Best Lawyers in America and The Legal 500.
 She has been named a World’s Leading Patent Practitioner by IAM Patent 1000 and has been recognized by Managing Intellectual Property as an “IP Star” and among the “Top 250 Women in IP” nationwide.
-Dr. Jarrell is also listed in The Legal 500.

 Intellectual Property Prosecution: management of complex patent portfolios, strategic landscape and freedom-to-operate reviews, patentability, infringement and inventorship opinions with specific expertise in small molecule, protein, nucleic acid and antibody therapeutics, vaccines, diagnostic agents and genetic engineering.